ExodusMovement/qaf/README.md

 - Based on React's new context API (`16.3.0`).
 - Every store is a React component.
-- Actions, lifecycle methods, computed values and more.
+- Actions, lifecycle methods and more.
 - No dependencies, all just React goodness.
 - ~2 KB in size, with < 100 lines of code.